jskygithub/extreme-headless/README.md

 # About

 End to end ("E2E") testing generally means automating the flow and actions that a 'real' user might take.
-Of course, we must also examine the responses that the browser (app) produces to ensure that the app is performing preperly.
+Of course, we must also examine the responses that the browser (app) produces to ensure that the app is performing properly.

 There are plenty of excellent tools available for this.
 However, there are also use cases that demand that we 'scrape' sites at runtime.
 Some tools provide the ability to produce